sorobh/pet-breed-classifier/README.md

 # Limitations
-THis code is compatible with UNIX based systems.
-If you're running a windows machine and you're getting a `NotImplementedError: cannot instantiate 'PosixPath' on your system`, then you may want to refer the windows version of the code.
+This code is compatible with UNIX based systems.
+If you're running a windows machine and you're getting a `NotImplementedError: cannot instantiate 'PosixPath' on your system`, then you may want to refer the another version of the code that's compatible with windows machines.
 The repo can be downloaded [here](https://drive.google.com/file/d/18aC-Ox6QPVrE5pduRKVZRrxdKmkK_RUP/view?usp=sharing).
-The file is big (800 MB) since it has a .pth file instead of .pkl file
+Note- the file is big (800 MB) since it has a .pth file instead of .pkl file